mmlim1/portfolio/README.md

 Hello!
 Welcome to my portfolio.

-In making my porfolio, a Bootstrap card component was used to make asthetically pleasing cards for my tic tac toe project and future projects to fit inside.
+In making my portfolio, a Bootstrap card component was used to make asthetically pleasing cards for my tic tac toe project and future projects to fit inside.
 Thank goodness that Bootstrap exists!

 Are you ready for some fun and a tour of my porfolio?
 If yes, click the link below!